thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'Select the "Indoor temperature card with background" widget;'
     9:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-18-pe.png
-        title: 'Navigate to the "Entity alias" tab.
-Specify the "Entity from dashboard state" alias in the "Entity alias" field.
-Click the “Add” button in the lower right corner;'
+        title: 'In the add widget window, navigate to the "Entity alias" tab.
+Specify the "Entity from dashboard state" alias in the "Entity alias" field and "temperature" data key in the “Columns” section.
+Click the "Add" button in the lower right corner;'
     10:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-19-pe.png
         title: 'After adding the widget save all applied changes;'